 Low: The budget-friendly lower priced console table shown below in the photo has been discontinued.
 But I was able to find something pretty similar for $382, which I’ve linked above.
 The Harper Console Table from SimpliHome has mid-century modern tapered legs and three drawers and has a dark walnut brown finish.
 It is also reassuring that it has 4.5 out of 5 stars in the reviews!

 Console Table #2

 High: The waterfall console table is a classic look when it comes to modern furniture styles.
-This one from from Anthropoligie takes the ancient art of inlaid bone and puts it into practice.
-The Waterfall Inlay Console Table features brass capped legs and is available in grey & white (shown in the photo) or blue white.
+This one from Anthropologie takes the ancient art of inlaid bone and puts it into practice.
+The Waterfall Inlay Console Table features brass capped legs and is available in grey & white (shown in the photo) or blue & white.

 Console Table #3

-Low: This budget friendly console table has a faux marble, instead.
+Low: This budget-friendly console table has a faux marble, instead.
 The Gold Coast table from Convenience Concepts also uses a powder-coated metal frame for the base.
 I love the slick modern design of the rectangular bottom.
-The smooth faux marble table top paired with clean lines create a crisp look.
+The smooth faux marble table top paired with clean lines creates a crisp look.
 The open breezy feel of this table completes the look.

 Console Table #4

 High: How gorgeous is this Crosby Teak Console from Serena & Lily?
 Made with Grade A teak and exceptional craftsmanship, it’s built to last for years and offers plenty of space and style.

 Low: The one in the photo is no longer sold, but I was able to find something pretty similar at a much lower price point.
 The inexpensive option (linked above) gives you that modern farmhouse look with an A-frame design.
 Although made from laminate & MDF, instead of real wood, it is a reasonable option for a console table that gets minimal use.
 The table is backed up by 4.7 out of 5 stars with over 2,300 reviews!